Why add these records?

 Value: v=DKIM1; k=rsa; p=ZIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAw8XLZWiCYnb5Q0rpxWmqDoKDtWWs80KHIiHRqqwSI5aLE7jTr5IZYLDikQKstmZakMagv1bDsVuSehvT5SGt/RmcUfrxP+t7RzqFdcuU1cDPps40KBeUViie3ZMiS3N+1SWtScGVuYmDL40sx2m7v4G0kq2pitCG4XfWOKLB9zvpdRqKbT0vzhAAAD3SarTwjgzY2TA/5XQbjXBIenNeCzoDtMgoY0TqwL024cgwcE+NvyaAAnIbdteqkOIkJ2mjyXrh3s+3ujXE7yOEb/HijDFRoeSpkDWgFdoPNlYjsNayVqC1t0lFSo/nSSUgByOp7wk61Bj2srQqNQIDpowN

 Note: Depending on the mail server you or your client uses, the host might be s1._domainkey, s2._domainkey or default._domainkey (it just depends on the server).
-Here we are using default._ in our example.
+Here, we are using default._ in our example.

 Save the new DNS record with a TTL of 600.
 Wait a few minutes and then check back using the DMARCLY tool.